25 September 2025

 Calvin and Hobbes, 25 May 1986.
 Calvin’s mom teaches him an unnecessary “little lesson.”
 GoComics

 The punchline—“Trusting parents can be hazardous to your health”—is exactly right.
 Calvin’s mom thought she was teaching him a valuable lesson.
-She was, but she didn’t do it in a kind way.
+She was… but she didn’t do it in a kind way.
 She did it in a cruel way: She didn’t warn him away from the consequences.
 She let him suffer them, and suffer ’em even more by surprise.
-And because humans do this, sometimes we wonder whether God’ll do likewise: God says yes, and we ironically find out we didn’t want this at all.
+And because humans will do this, sometimes we wonder whether God’ll do likewise: God says yes, and we ironically find out we didn’t want this at all.
 Meanwhile, up in heaven, he chuckles at our hubris.
 Ps 2.4

-No. God is not a dick.
+No. That is not how God works.
+If our flawed plans have unintended consequences, he warns us of those consequences, like he did when Israel demanded a king.
+He’s not a dick.
 He’s not secretly evil, plotting our downfall for his amusement or entertainment.
-Read the Prophets: He warns his people away from the consequences.
-Why suffer when you don’t have to?
+Read the Prophets: Why suffer when you don’t have to?
 Ek 33.11 Turn to God and live!

 God wants to give good things to his children, Mt 7.11 and for us to experience the joy of getting what we ask for.
 Jn 16.24 He wants to give us his kingdom.
 Lk 12.32 Starting with answered prayer requests.